TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/algol68/how-to-implement-the-solution.md

-Without further ado, letís implement Hello World in ALGOL 68:
+Without further ado, let‚Äôs implement Hello World in ALGOL 68:

 ```algol
 printf(($gl$, "Hello, World!"))
 ```

 Now, I believe we can actually shorten this implementation to look identical to the [Python implementation][1].
-But, that wouldnít be too interesting.
+But, that wouldn‚Äôt be too interesting.
 Instead, we opted to use a *printf* solution to show off a couple of features.

-If youíre unfamiliar with *printf*, itís typically a version of the print function which allows for string formatting.
-Unfortunately, thatís about where the similarities end.
-In ALGOL 68, the syntax for formatting text is about as bizarre as Iíve ever seen.
+If you‚Äôre unfamiliar with *printf*, it‚Äôs typically a version of the print function which allows for string formatting.
+Unfortunately, that‚Äôs about where the similarities end.
+In ALGOL 68, the syntax for formatting text is about as bizarre as I‚Äôve ever seen.
 Luckily, we have a simple example: `$gl$`.

 In this example, everything between the dollar signs is considered a format string.
 In this case, we have two characters: *g* and *l*.

-Since weíre formatting strings, one of those tokens will be replaced by our ìHello, World!î string.
-In this case, itís *g*.
-As for *l*, thatís actually the newline token ó something we havenít paid a lot of attention to in this series.
-When put together, ìHello, World!î will print to the console.
+Since we‚Äôre formatting strings, one of those tokens will be replaced by our ‚ÄúHello, World!‚Äù string.
+In this case, it‚Äôs *g*.
+As for *l*, that‚Äôs actually the newline token ‚Äî something we haven‚Äôt paid a lot of attention to in this series.
+When put together, ‚ÄúHello, World!‚Äù will print to the console.

 Another interesting bit about this program is the fact that we have double parentheses that almost look redundant.
-But make no mistake, theyíre important:
+But make no mistake, they‚Äôre important:

 ```console
 1     printf($gl$, "Hello, World!")